EvolvedAwesome/dropbox-restic/README.md

 Note the use of "--volname" which will generate a volume just like a regular network share.
 You can use a local directory for the mount location instead of `/Volumes/Dropbox`, however this can get in the way and cause errors when you are trying to replicate a directory (and thus, replicate something into itself), so I reccomend mounting it in a system directory.

-3. Setup restic within the new
+3. Setup restic within the dropbox filesystem

 The format for using the rclone backend within restic is `rclone:{bookmark}:{folder}`.
 For this example we will create a new restic backup location in `rclone:dropbox:backup`: